starkoka/Genshin-Timer/README.md

 ## Introduction Method
 1.Install node.js.
-2.Install init.node-cron and discord.js using npm.
+2.Install init,date-utils,node-cron and discord.js using npm.
 3.Place this file on your server.
 4.Create a config.json file.
 Then edit it as follows
 ```js:config.json